 Description

-An easy, yet decadent recipe for homemade chocolate chip cookies with sourdough starter (so soft and chewy!).
-The dough can be made in advance and baked straight from the fridge.
+Easy, make-ahead friendly, and reliably soft and chewy, my sourdough chocolate chip cookie recipe delivers homestyle results with leftover sourdough discard or active sourdough starter.
+The dough chills beautifully and bakes straight from the fridge- fresh cookies, no extra effort!
 Recipe adapted from The Cookie Book, by Rebecca Firth.
 I’ve also included the original non-sourdough version in the recipe notes below.

 Ingredients